Akshaykapoor/assignment/README.md

 9. sudo python autoscale.py
       This will run in an infinite loop simulating number of requests per minute.
-You can tailf setup.log to see what is happening at all times
+You can do `tailf setup.log` to see what is happening

 The above is run as root user, because nginx needs to be run on port 80.
 There can be multiple ways to avoid running as root,